Rich Hope says that Gordie Johnson found where the rock was on John Ford’s Bullets for Dreamers

 Gordie Johnson draws inspiration from Eddie Kramer and kudos from Bruce Fairbairn for Big Sugar’s Heated

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, NOV.
+ORIGINALLY PUBLISHED ON NOV.
 12, 1998 By Steve Newton During a recent interview with famed local rock producer Bruce Fairbairn, I asked him if he’d heard any current albums that had blown him away, production-wise.
-It only took him a couple of seconds to come up with Heated, the latest CD from … Continue reading Gordie Johnson draws inspiration from Eddie Kramer and kudos from Bruce Fairbairn for Big Sugar’s Heated
+It only took him a couple of seconds to come up with Heated, the latest CD from Toronto blues-rockers Big … Continue reading Gordie Johnson draws inspiration from Eddie Kramer and kudos from Bruce Fairbairn for Big Sugar’s Heated

 Big Rude Jake’s smokin’ swing-punk nixes the nostalgia route

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, FEB.
-6, 1997 When Big Rude Jake answers the phone at his home in Toronto, I’m relieved that he doesn’t live up to his middle nickname and greet me with “Yeah, whaddya want?”
+ORIGINALLY PUBLISHED ON FEB.
+6, 1997 By Steve Newton When Big Rude Jake answers the phone at his home in Toronto, I’m relieved that he doesn’t live up to his middle nickname and greet me with “Yeah, whaddya want?”
 He does sound a little out of breath, but it’s not because I’ve caught him at … Continue reading Big Rude Jake’s smokin’ swing-punk nixes the nostalgia route

-ORIGINALLY POSTED ON STRAIGHT.COM, OCT.
+ORIGINALLY PUBLISHED ON OCT.
 12, 2006 By Steve Newton Warren Haynes spends a large part of his time with a guitar in his hands; for more than a decade he's been doing double duty with southern-rock legends the Allman Brothers and blues-rock kings Gov't Mule.
-So it's no surprise that the musician is pictured … Continue reading Gov’t Mule takes aim at the high and mighty
+So it's no surprise that the musician is pictured playing … Continue reading Warren Haynes is proud that Gov’t Mule’s new CD draws comparisons to Zeppelin’s Houses of the Holy